 But spend we will and spend we must so why not make some money off of your everyday spending.
 As you may know I was an investment advisor and trainer at Tangerine on the index-based Tangerine Portfolios.
 For more on their simple and wonderful investment portfolios please have a read of The Canadian Robo Advisors – Tangerine Investments.

 And for those who like those big dividends, please have a read of The Tangerine Big Juicy Dividend Edition.
 With my group plan at Tangerine I had invested in the Balanced Portfolio and that Dividend Portfolio.
 The company matched 7% of of my contributions.

 At Tangerine I was also quick to sign up for their cash back credit card.

 What’s the Number 1 rule of personal finance?

 - Take all free monies.

-When I had suggested this to Preet Banerjee on Twitter he responded with “Choose the right parents”.
-Touche Preet.
+When I had suggested this to Preet Banerjee on Twitter he responded that is was more important to “Choose the right parents”.
+Touché Preet.